andreihribanas/quiz-game/readme.md

 - [ ] Retrieve questions from database in JSON format
 - [ ] Randomize questions order
 - [ ] Implement helpers: call a friend, 50-50 and ask the public options
-- [ ] Set levels of difficulty as the game advances closer to finish (star with easy questions, continue with medium level one and finish having to answer to difficult questions)
+- [ ] Set levels of difficulty as the game advances closer to finish (star with easy questions, continue with medium level ones and finish having to answer to difficult questions)